 Glamsquad

-How do we get brides to trust an on-demand beauty service?
+How do we get brides to trust an on-demand beauty service where they don't get to pick the person doing their hair and make-up for their big day?

 Introduction

-Glamsquad is a leading provider of on-demand beauty services—they send out stylists to customers' homes or hotels.
+Glamsquad is (well, was, before the pandemic ended the company) a leading provider of on-demand beauty services—they send out stylists to customers' homes or hotels.
 While their core audience is women who frequently get their hair blown out, they also provide hair and makeup services tailored to brides.
 However, they don't show artists' portfolios, because users can't pick their stylists.
 While this is fine for the average blowout, brides tend to have more concerns about their specific stylists.

 Challenge